-$^{^{22}}$ One can also show that the skill intensity of domestic production increases in the skill intensity of imports from labor-abundant and skill-abundant countries.
+23One can also show that the skill intensity of domestic production increases in the skill intensity of imports from labor-abundant and skill-abundant countries.

-The effect of reducing $\tau{n'n}$ on the extensive margin $z_n^-(\gamma)$ operates through two distinct mechanisms.
-First, consider a uniform reduction in $\tau{n'n}$ equal to $-\Delta \tau$ for all inputs sourced from labor-abundant countries.
-For firms with $z_n^-(\gamma) > 0$, such a reduction in τ makes all inframarginal offshored inputs cheaper.
-This reduces the offshoring firm's marginal cost $MC_n(\gamma)$, which raises its production scale and profits and thus makes an increase in $z_n^-(\gamma)$ optimal.
-Notice that this argument has less bite for low-productivity firms with $z_n^-(\gamma)$ close to zero, as the range of inframarginal offshored inputs is very small.
-In this regard, in the Appendix we prove that a uniform decrease in variable offshoring costs across all labor-abundant sourcing countries raises the $z_n^-(\gamma)$ of a high-productivity firm (with $z_n^-(\gamma_2) > 0$) relative to that of a low-productivity firm (with $z_n^-(\gamma_1)$ close to zero).
+24In the Appendix we show that z_n^- depends negatively on $\tau{n'n}$, $n' \leq n^-$.

+the $z_n^-(\gamma)$ of a high-productivity firm (with $z_n^-(\gamma_2) > 0$) relative to that of a low-productivity firm (with $z_n^-(\gamma_1)$ close to zero).
 Since (6) only depends on offshoring via the extensive margin $z_n^-(\gamma)$ and $z_n^+(\gamma)$, a given reduction in offshoring costs to labor-abundant countries then implies a larger increase in domestic skill intensity for high-productivity compared to low-productivity offshorers.
 A reduction in offshoring cost to labor-abundant countries also reduces $z_n^+(\gamma)$, thereby increasing import intensity from skill-abundant locations and reducing domestic skill intensity.
 In the empirical specifications, we will control for this indirect effect of reductions in offshoring costs to labor-abundant countries.

 Second, a reduction in the offshoring cost to the firm's "marginal country" (that is, the country from which the firm offshores input $z_n^-(\gamma)$) also raises the offshoring cutoff: since this input can now be sourced at a lower cost, the firm will have an incentive to replace additional inputs produced in-house with imports.
 Thus, if offshoring costs to labor-abundant locations fell more for the most skill-intensive inputs (or the most skill-abundant countries among them), this would favor high-productivity firms in country n disproportionately relative to low-productivity firms.
 For the latter, these inputs are neither marginal nor inframarginal.
 This implies that low-productivity firms would not reap any gains from such a reduction in offshoring costs.
-Thus, the domestic skill intensity of high-productivity firms would rise even more for high- compared to low-productivity firms.
+Thus, the domestic skill intensities of high-productivity firms would rise even more relative to those of low-productivity firms.